oskarhenriksson/generic-geometry-of-steady-state-varieties/README.md

 #  Generic consistency and nondegeneracy of vertically parametrized systems
-This repository contains files for the manuscript [Generic consistency and nondegeneracy of vertically parametrized systems ](https://arxiv.org/abs/2304.02302) (2304.02302) by Elisenda Feliu, Oskar Henriksson, and Beatriz Pascual-Escudero, as well as a forthcoming manuscript on applications to chemical reaction network theory.
+This repository contains files for the manuscript "The generic geometry of steady state varieties"by Elisenda Feliu, Oskar Henriksson, and Beatriz Pascual-Escudero.

-> [!WARNING]
-> Parts of the code is still experimental.
-Use at own risk!

 ## File descriptions
 The repository contains the following files:
 * A Julia file `julia/functions.jl` that contains functions for testing whether a network admits positive nondegenerate steady states when modeled with (generalized) mass action kinetics.
-* An analogous Maple file `maple/functions.mpl`.
+* An analogous Maple file maple/functions.mpl.
+* Two notebooks with examples (one for the Shinar-Feinberg network, and one for network `BIOMD0000000167` from BioModels/ODEbase.
 * A directory `results` that contains the following files:
     -  `investigated_models.csv` with all networks in [ODEbase](https://www.odebase.org/) (as of November 2, 2023) with at least one reaction.
     -  `nondegenerate_networks.csv` with all networks from `investigated_models.csv` that admit a positive nondegenerate steady state.